go-gitea/gitea/docs/content/doc/administration/hardening.en-us.md

 {{< toc >}}

-In a multi-user environment, or where Gitea is exposed to the internet, it may be desirable to harden your installation.
+In a multi-user environment, or where Gitea is exposed to the Internet, it may be desirable to harden your installation.

 ## Block anonymous users